fluthjs/fluth-vue/packages/core/useFluth/index.en.md

 const racePromise$ = race(promise1$, promise2$);
 ```

-::: warning Note
+::: info Note
-`fluth-vue` includes a built-in plugin for the `fluth` `Stream` that automatically destroys all stream subscriptions when a Vue component is destroyed when using `Stream` in the component's `setup`.
+`fluth-vue` includes a built-in `then` plugin for `Stream` that automatically destroys all stream subscriptions when a Vue component is destroyed when using `Stream` in the component's `setup`.
 The plugin implementation principle:

 ```javascript
 import { getCurrentScope, onScopeDispose } from "vue";